lumeland/lume/docs/creating-pages/5_tags.md

 title: Tags
 ---

 You can assign one or multiple tags to pages using the `tags` variable.
-This allows to group content in interesting ways.
+Tags allows to group content in interesting ways.

 For example, in a blog site you may want to group post of different categories: